Best Chromebooks 2024: Best overall, best battery life, and more

 Why we like the Framework Laptop Chromebook

 The Framework Laptop Chromebook is one of the more unusual entries on this roundup because it’s a modular laptop, which means you can replace or upgrade any part of it.
 Our reviewer, who wasn’t confident in her disassembling abilities, was able to crack open the laptop in a few simple steps.
 The hardware inside is marked with QR codes, which you can scan with your phone and be directed to the right spot on Framework’s website.
-The 1080p display is also a big draw and the hot-swappable ports allows you to mix and match where the ports slot in the laptop.
+The 1080p display is also a big draw and the hot-swappable ports allow you to mix and match where the ports slot in the laptop.

 Who should buy the Framework Laptop Chromebook

 Anyone who likes to get in there and tinker or extend the life of their laptop.
 The Framework Laptop Chromebook is designed with the ultimate customization and upgradability in mind.
-I will say, it’s definitely targeted to a specific niche of people, but that’s not necessarily a bad thing.
+I will say, it’s targeted to a specific niche of people, but that’s not necessarily a bad thing.
 Performance is strong due to the Intel Core i5 processor.
-In fact, our benchmarks show that it handles everyday tasks like surfing the web and watching streams like a real pro.
+Our benchmarks show that it handles everyday tasks like surfing the web and watching streams like a real pro.
 The only caveat is that it’s expensive for a Chromebook.
 The Acer Chromebook Vero 514, for example, is just as fast as the Framework Laptop Chromebook and is hundreds of dollars cheaper.

 Read our full